mozilla/gecko-dev/mobile/android/docs/geckoview/contributor/contributing-to-firefox.rst

    git remote update

--  Create a new feature branch tracking either Central or Inbound.
+-  Create a new feature branch tracking either main or autoland.

 .. code:: bash

-   git checkout -b bugxxxxxxx [inbound|central]/default
+   git checkout -b bugxxxxxxx [main|autoland]/default

 -  Work on your bug, checking into git according to your preferred workflow. *Try to ensure that each individual commit compiles and